What does a building surveyor do?

 Where we provide services for a building approval, the design documentation is assessed against the relevant legislation, the key service providers in the project are checked to be appropriately licensed for the work, and any authorities relevant to the project are also consulted.

-During construction, we inspect the work at significant points in the process and reviews site inspection reports and other construction documents to determine that the building has been constructed appropriately.
+During construction, we inspect the work at significant points in the process and review site inspection reports and other construction documents to determine that the building has been constructed appropriately.
 By signing off on the project, we are certifying the building work is safe and fit for purpose.

 Given our familiarity with the building regulations, we also provide wide-ranging expertise and reporting on building safety and suitability.
-Such services include advice on design, fire safety, accessibility and sustainability for a range of purposes including changing the use of a building, upgrading essential safety features in a building, and assessing the feasibility of development proposals.
+Such services include advice on design, fire safety, accessibility and sustainability for a range of purposes including the reuse of a building, upgrading essential safety features in a building, and assessing the feasibility of development proposals.